BernikovaLera/BernikovaLera/README.md

 - Product promo site with CSS elements
 - Website blog with user registration in the system

-Creating pages in PHP
-- Solve math problems with PHP
-- Encryption of information

 Building software with Windows Forms
 - Layered data access model
 - Creation of a graphic application

-Creation and management of a database on MS SQL

 Working with XAML and SSML markup languages
 - Coursework on creating an application with ASR / TTS functions